 Stale Beer Served in a Martini GlassSpy Fiction is the gritty style of espionage taking place in glamorous international or domestic locations, such as Tokyo, Italy, Spain, Las Vegas, Palm Springs, Hawaii, etc. I Spy and the Daniel Craig James Bond films exemplify this trope.

 Bathtub Gin FlavoredSpy Fiction applies to civilians drawn knowingly or unwittingly into the world of espionage that is either "martini flavored," "stale beer flavored," or a "dirty martini."
 They may have or not have transferable skills to help them survive, and they may or may not become realized agents at some point.
 Examples include: Mrs. Peel,The Avengers (in the opening voiceover intro, she is introduced as a "talented amateur"), Chuck,Chuck; Amanda King,Scarecrow and Mrs. King; the show Masquerade (where civilians with special occupational or avocational expertise are drafted to help the government on one-off missions; and Tom Hank's character in The Man With One Red Shoe.
+Alfred Hitchcock also exemplified this to a tee in his earlier films, especially in such stories as North by Northwest, The Man Who Knew Too Much, and The 39 Steps.

 The Martini Flavored and Stale Beer Flavored tropes as well as the various trope permutations (Stale Beer Served in a Martini Glass and Bathtub Gin Flavored) may involve a Cloak & Dagger agency, Spy Couple, or any of the full gamut of Espionage Tropes.